calistad/Customer_Analysis/README.md

 ## 2. Product Analysis

-Group products that would be likely purchased together based on past 522,000+ transactions to optimize sales revenues.
+Group products that would be likely purchased together based on past 522,000+ transactions to optimize revenues.

 ### Approach